DanMEnslin/Quatt-gorest-api-test/README.md

 I would add the following with more time:

-- Switch to seeded data rather than FakerJS
+- Switch to seeded data rather than FakerJS, and thus better follow best practices like before/after hooks
+- Add a request factory to separate test structure from functionality and make tests more maintainable
 - Create a util to provide url's for ease of maintenance
 - Negative paths for all known response codes
 - Invalid auth test cases for all requests